| Jen Currin

 I saw her disperse like ash.

-like the sudden appearance of a flute among drums.
+And in the blueberry night you glimmeredlike the sudden appearance of a flute among drums.

 Orange Flowers

-Do you find it strange
+Do you find it strangethat the designated dreamers

 disown their dreams after waking?